ralodev/ralodev/README.md

 ## My Skills

-There's a list of some of the skills or tools i have learned.
-Anyways it can be a little outdated, to see the full list check [My portfolio](https://github.com/ralo-dev/).
+Here's a list of some of the skills and tools i have learned.
+However it can be slightly out of date, to see the full list check [My portfolio](https://github.com/ralo-dev/).

 ### 🛠️ Languages